explodinggradients/ragas/README.md

 ## :raising_hand_man: FAQ
 1. Why harmonic mean?

-Harmonic means penalize extreme values.
+Harmonic-Mean penalizes extreme values.
 For example, if your generated answer is fully factually consistent with the context (faithfulness = 1) but is not relevant to the question (relevancy = 0), a simple average would give you a score of 0.5 but a harmonic mean will give you 0.0

 2. How to use Ragas to improve your pipeline?